Here's How You Can Help People In Puerto Rico

-WASHINGTON ― At least 13 people are dead.
-Most people don’t have water or power.
-There’s no cell service.
+WASHINGTON ― At least 34 people are dead.
+Most people don’t have access to water, food, power or medicine.
+There’s next to no cell service.
 Roads have been totally washed away or blocked by debris.
-This is life right now in Puerto Rico, where 3.5 million Americans are struggling to recover from the devastation of last week’s Hurricane Maria.
+This is life right now in Puerto Rico, where 3.4 million Americans are struggling to recover from the devastation of Hurricane Maria.

-Local officials described the scene as “apocalyptic” on Sunday.
-And just two weeks earlier, Hurricane Irma blew through and caused as much as $1 billion in damages to the island.
+Local officials have described the scene as “apocalyptic.”
+The mayor of San Juan has been literally begging people to speed up help to “save us from dying.”
+And just two weeks before Maria hit, Hurricane Irma blew through and caused as much as $1 billion in damages to the island.

 A lot of mainland Americans don’t realize that Puerto Ricans are Americans.
-FEMA has been providing lifesaving resources to the island, but people there could use any help they can get to try to rebuild their destroyed lives.
-While President Donald Trump may be spending his weekend trashing football players on Twitter, if you want to lend a hand to a fellow American in need, there are easy ways to kick in a few bucks.
+FEMA and the U.S. Coast Guard have been providing some resources to the island, but Puerto Ricans and military leaders on the ground say the Trump administration’s efforts are falling short.
+If you want to lend a hand to a fellow American in need, there are easy ways to kick in a few bucks.

 Global Giving

-This massive international crowdfunding community that connects nonprofits and donors is providing emergency supplies like food, water and medicine to hurricane victims in Puerto Rico.
+This massive crowdfunding community connects nonprofits and donors for providing emergency supplies like food, water and medicine to hurricane victims in Puerto Rico.
 All donations to this fund exclusively support hurricane relief and recovery efforts in the Caribbean.
 You can donate here.

 UNICEF

-The United Nations Children’s Fund, or UNICEF, is providing immediate support to children affected by Hurricane Maria.
-90 percent of every dollar spent goes directly to helping kids.
+The United Nations Children’s Fund is providing immediate support to children affected by Hurricane Maria.
+Ninety percent of every dollar spent goes directly to helping kids.
 You can donate to UNICEF USA here.

 United for Puerto Rico

-The first lady of Puerto Rico, Beatriz Rosselló, has teamed up with corporate behemoths like Coca Cola, Walmart and Burger King to help provide aid to hurricane victims.
+The first lady of Puerto Rico, Beatriz Rosselló, has teamed up with corporate giants like Coca-Cola, Walmart and Burger King to help provide aid to hurricane victims.
 You can donate to this campaign here.

 Unidos: A Relief Fund for Hurricane Maria Victims in Puerto Rico

-The Hispanic Federation, along with New York City Mayor Bill DeBlasio and U.S. Reps.
-Nydia Velázquez (D-N.Y.) and Adriano Espaillat (D-N.Y.), set up this fund.
+The Hispanic Federation, along with a handful of New York lawmakers, set up this fund.
 One hundred percent of proceeds will go to hurricane relief and recovery efforts.
 You can donate to them here.

-Note: This story has been updated to reflect that the death toll has risen to 34.